Compliance

 • Proactively offer accommodations in job postings: "We provide reasonable accommodations in the hiring process"

-• Train HR staff on ADA obligations specific to AI tools
+• Train HR staff on ADA obligations specific to AI tools, using EEOC training resources

 • Have alternative evaluation processes ready (non-video interviews, extended assessment time)